 - If you want people to buy or take action, create a sales/conversion funnel

-- If you want to change perception of your organization, develop a branding/messaging campaign
+- If you're going to change the perception of your organization, develop a branding/messaging campaign

 - If you are starting something new and need credibility and awareness, utilize influencers

-If your offer or call to action is not appropriate to the relationship with/type of audience you are communicating with, you won’t see results.
-You must consider where your potential audience is on the engagement cycle and what your offer should be to move them along the cycle.
+If your offer or call to action is inappropriate for the relationship with/type of audience you are communicating with, you won't see results.
+Consider where your target audience is in terms of the three categories:

 - Cold: People who have never heard of you or your brand

-- Warm: People who know something about you but have never engaged, purchased or experience your product or services.
+- Warm: People who know something about you but have never engaged, purchased, or experienced your product or services.

-- Hot: People who know and trust your brand and who have engaged, purchased or donated before.
+- Hot: People who know and trust your brand and who have engaged, bought, or donated before.

-For example, you need to build trust with a cold audience before they are ready to engage is a deeper level with you.
-You would do this by simply adding value and asking for easy “yes” actions: download, share, like, email address in exchange for something of value (such as a ebook, guide or tool), etc.
+For example, you need to build trust with a cold audience before they are ready to engage on a deeper level with you.
+You would do this by simply adding value and asking for easy "yes" actions: download, share, like, email address in exchange for something of value (such as an ebook, guide, or tool).